ablaom/mlj2/doc/api.md

 ````

-Models should never have internally defined constructors but should
+Models (which are mutable) should never have internally defined
-always be given a lazy keyword constructors that define default
+constructors but should always be given an external lazy keyword
+constructor of the same name that defines default values.
+See
-values.
-See "src/interfaces/DecisionTree.jl" for a template.
-That
+"src/interfaces/DecisionTree.jl" for a template.
+Checking correcting
-the field values (hyperparameters) of a model are valid values is checked by
+for the validity of field values (hyperparameters) is performed by an
-training methods using an optional `clean!` method (see below).
+optional `clean!` method (see below).

+The last field `frozen` is a compulsory field that is not actually a
+hyperparameter, but it is needed to flag models that should not be
+retrained in learning networks constructed at a higher level of the
+interface.
+It's default value should be `false`.

 ### Supervised models